Skip to main content

 How Is a Report Made?

-The report can be made verbally by calling ChildLine toll free at 800-932-0313, or it may be filed electronically using the Child Welfare Information Solution (CWIS) online at compass.state.pa.us/cwis.
+The report can be made verbally by calling ChildLine toll free at 800-932-0313, or it may be filed electronically using the Child Welfare Information Solution (CWIS) online at https://www.compass.state.pa.us/cwis/public/home.

 What Is Included in the Report?

-When calling ChildLine, and also at the time of submitting an electronic report, the reporter will be asked to provide the following information, if known:
+When calling ChildLine and also at the time of submitting an electronic report, the reporter will be asked to provide the following information, if known.
+However, it is not required to provide all items in order to report suspected abuse.

-- Any other information that the department requires by regulation
+11. Any other information that the department requires by regulations

 (23 Pa.
 C.S. § 6313b)

-Mandated reporters often express reluctance to report child abuse because they are concerned they may compromise patient privacy under the Health Insurance Portability and Accountability Act (HIPAA) of 1996.
-HIPAA provisions do not, in fact, affect the responsibilities of mandated reporters as they are defined in the CPSL.
+Mandated reporters often express reluctance to report child abuse because they are concerned they may compromise patient privacy under the Health Insurance Portability and Accountability Act (HIPAA) or Pennsylvania’s Mental Health Procedures Act.
+However, provisions of these acts do not affect the responsibilities of mandated reporters as they are defined in the CPSL.
 The CPSL instructs mandated reporters that the obligation to report overrides laws that protect the confidentiality of privileged communications of healthcare professionals.
-The CPSL also prevails over mental health regulations (Mental Health Procedures Act), although there are some specific limitations to disclosure for releasing information pertaining to drug and alcohol treatment programs (23 Pa.
+The CPSL also prevails over mental health regulations, including the Mental Health Procedures Act, although there are some specific limitations to disclosure for releasing information pertaining to drug and alcohol treatment programs (23 Pa.
 C.S. § 6311.1, § 5100.38).

-ChildLine will immediately transmit oral or electronic reports they receive to the appropriate county agency and/or law enforcement officials.
+ChildLine will immediately evaluate and transmit oral or electronic reports they receive to the appropriate county agency or law enforcement officials.

 In cases of a CPS report, the county Children and Youth Agency must begin an investigation within 24 hours.
 The investigation is thorough and determines whether or not the child was abused and what services are most appropriate for the child.
 The investigation must be completed within 30 days unless the agency can justify a delay because of the need for further information, such as medical records or interviews of the subjects of the report.